-You can enjoy a holistic experience in this splendid park with diverse habitat including grassland, savannah, forests, wetlands and lakes.
-This provides the setting of an extensive range of large mammals, primates, birds and butterflies.
+You can enjoy a holistic experience in this splendid park with diverse habitats, including grassland, savannah, forests, wetlands, and lakes.
+The experience provides the setting of an extensive range of large mammals, primates, birds, and butterflies.

-The park’s vegetation is a variety of flora and fauna but consists of mostly thickets of small trees including acacias and evergreens.
-The park, however, has five levels of vegetation; bushy grassland, Acacia woodland, lakeshore or swamp vegetation and forest grassland.
+The park’s vegetation is a variety of flora and fauna but consists of small trees’ primary thickets, including acacias and evergreens.
+The park, however, has five levels of vegetation; bushy grassland, Acacia woodland, Lakeshore or swamp vegetation, and forest grassland.

 The park is a habitat for over 95 mammal species with over 600 species of birds.
-Four out of the big five animals can be found in QENP.
+Queen Elizabeth harbors four of the big 5 animals.
 The rhino is not present.

-The park’s grasslands harbour wildlife such as chimpanzees, leopards, lions, elephants, hippopotamuses, water buffaloes, waterbuck, Uganda kob, warthog, hyena, giant forest hog and several types of antelopes, such as duiker, bushback and reedbuck.
+The park’s grasslands harbor impressive wildlife species such as chimpanzees, leopards, lions, elephants, hippopotamuses, water buffaloes, waterbuck, Uganda kob, warthog, hyena, giant forest hog, and several types of antelopes, such as duiker, bushbuck, and reedbuck.

 The park is home to more than 600 bird species.
 Notable species include; Hooded Vulture, Martial Eagle, Grey Kestrel, African Wattled Plover, Black-bellied Bustard, Black-lored Babbler, White-tailed Lark, Pink-backed Pelican, Black-crowned Tchagra, Slender-tailed Nightjar, Blue-naped Mousebird, Papyrus Canary, Pygmy Kingfisher, Scarlet-chested Sunbird, the lesser and greater Flamingo and many more.

-Kyambura gorge provides spectacular scenery for chimp trekking.
+Kyambura gorge provides spectacular scenery for chimpanzee tracking in Queen Elizabeth National Park.
 There are several chimps habituated in this gorge.
 Chimps stay in groups (called troops) of about 30-80 members.
-Chimps usually chew on leaves and use them as a sponge to dip in water and suck out the moisture.
-They also use twigs to pick into termite holes and enjoy nuts, fruits, seeds and flowers.
+Chimps usually chew on leaves and use them like a sponge to dip in water and suck out the moisture.
+They also use twigs to pick into termite holes and enjoy nuts, fruits, seeds, and flowers.
 Their vegetarian diet is usually supplemented by meat, like young antelopes or goats.

-They have been spotted killing smaller primates like young baboons, blue monkeys and Colombus monkeys.
-There isn’t any particular breeding season and the females give birth every four-five years.
+Observers have sometimes spotted the chimpanzee killing smaller primates like young baboons, blue monkeys, and Colombus monkeys and feast on the carcasses.
+There isn’t any particular breeding season, and the females give birth every four-five years.
 They are quadrupedal, walking fast on their four limbs.
 They are swift climbers, setting their nest high in trees.